Temporary measures to reunite families of Indigenous people separated by Canada’s border

 You’ll get an approval letter that says you’re allowed to work or study in Canada.
 This letter is called the port of entry letter of introduction.
 This letter is not your work permit or study permit.
 You’ll get those documents when you arrive at the Canadian border.

-You may need an electronic travel authorization (eTA) or a visitor visa (also called a temporary resident visa [TRV]) to travel to Canada.
-What you need depends on your situation.
+They may need an electronic travel authorization (eTA) or a visitor visa (also called a temporary resident visa) to travel to Canada.
+What they need depends on their citizenship and how they will travel to Canada.

-If you’re travelling from a country where you need an eTA, we’ll automatically issue it when we approve your work or study permit.
-Your eTA will be electronically linked to your passport and will be valid for 5 years or until your passport expires, whichever comes first.
-Your letter of introduction will also include information about your eTA.
+If they need an eTA, we’ll automatically issue it when we approve their work or study permit.
+Their eTA will be electronically linked to their passport and will be valid for 5 years or until their passport expires, whichever comes first.
+Their letter of introduction will also include information about their eTA.

-Make sure you travel with the passport you used to apply under these temporary measures.
+Make sure they travel with the passport they used to apply under these temporary measures.

-If you’re from a country where they need visitor visa, we’ll ask you to send us your valid passport or travel document so we can put the visa counterfoil in your passport.
+If they’re from a country where they need a visitor visa, we’ll ask them to send us their valid passport or travel document so we can put the visa counterfoil in their passport.

-What to bring with you when you travel to Canada
+What to bring when you travel to Canada

 When you travel to Canada, be prepared to bring the following: